wpdiscussionboard/wp-discussion-board/wp_6.4.2_lws_plugins/A-A-Hebergement Departement_CONTRIBUTING.md

-# Contributing to WP Discussion Board
+# Contributing to WP Discussion Board Team hosting-wp_6.4.2_LWS-plugins_A-A-Hebergement-Departement

 Thank you for contributing to the WP Discussion Board plugin!
 This short guide details the procedures and workflows for development and ongoing support of our plugin.